MSt in Late Antique and Byzantine Studies

 Skills pathway

-The second pathway is designed for those who already have considerable competence in their chosen language(s) and are able to read primary sources in the original.
+The skills pathway is designed for those who already have considerable competence in their chosen language(s) and are able to read primary sources in the original.
 You will receive instruction in one or two of a range of specialist auxiliary disciplines: papyrology, epigraphy, palaeography, numismatics, sigillography or artefact studies.
 You will also write a 10,000-word dissertation on a subject of your choosing.

 Supervision